sadysnaat/colorizr/README.md

 puts "Deepak".red
 # Prints "Deepak" with red foreground color

+puts "Sharma".light_green
+# Prints "Deepak" with light_green foreground color
-# We can use methods in array returned by String.colors
+# We can use color methods in array returned by String.colors
 ```

 ##Author